From Vagrant to Resident – Leopard Seals In New Zealand Waters

 Although leopard seals have traditionally been considered a ‘vagrant’ (wandering or roaming from place to place, a nomadic) species and only occasional visitors to New Zealand waters, the research that LeopardSeals.org has collated paints a very different picture.

-Once the report is complete we will make details available on this site.
-In the meantime, if you have seen a leopard seal (including historic records), we would be extremely interested in hearing from you.
+If you have seen a leopard seal (including historic records), we would be extremely interested in hearing from you so we can add this record to our New Zealand Leopard Seal Database.
 Please check out our ‘Report a leopard seal sighting’ page.